Introduction

 Advantages:

-- Clear structure and milestones
+- Clear structure and defined milestones

 - Well-defined deliverables

-- Easier to estimate costs and timelines.
+- Easier costs and timelines estimation.

 Disadvantages:

-- Late detection of issues or misalignments
+- Late identification of issues or misalignments

 Iterative (Agile) approach